helenclx/Tenzies-Game/README.md

 Built with Vite + React.

-Cased on the Tenzies game tutorial from Scrimba's [Learn React course](https://scrimba.com/learn/learnreact).
+Based on the Tenzies game tutorial from Scrimba's [Learn React course](https://scrimba.com/learn/learnreact).
 However, I have made enhancements to the code to improve the app, including:

 - Putting real dots on the dice using CSS
 - Using relative units in CSS